-- The TOE contains a basic crypto library (Toolbox V2.1) with cryptographic primitives (such as modular exponentiation) provided by Atmel [TBX].
+27 The EEPROM includes 128 bytes of One Time Programmable (OTP) memory (64 bytes are byte-addressable; 64 bytes are bit-addressable) and a 384-byte bit-addressable area.
+28 The EEPROM includes contains both Atmel and customer specific data.
+29 The TOE also includes a 32bit Checksum Accelerator, a CRC-16 peripheral, a Random Number Generator, a fast hardware DES/3DES peripheral, and a crypto processor (SC16) and GF(2)N, with its basic Crypto ROM Toolbox library V2.2 [TBX] with cryptographic primitives (such as modular exponentiation) provided by Atmel [TBX].
 Within the scope of the TOE are the following commands SHA-1, Modular Exponentiation, fast Modular Exponentiation, and Modular Exponentiation with CRT.
-Further information can not be given in the Security Target Lite due to its secure nature. - The TOE includes a powerful Firewall that protects all memories, peripheral and IO register accesses.
-This Firewall defines the user modes Supervisor mode and Nonsupervisor mode, and many different address spaces.
+Further information can not be given in the Security Target Lite due to its secure nature.
+30 The TOE includes security logic comprising detectors which monitor voltage, frequency, temperature and UV light.
+31 The TOE is equipped with logic peripherals including 2 timers, 2 serial ports, an ISO7816 interface and an ISO7816 controller.
+32 The TOE includes a powerful Firewall that protects all memories, peripheral and IO register accesses.
+This Firewall defines the user modes, Supervisor mode and Non-Supervisor mode and many different address spaces.